-The purpose of this permission process is not to prevent the general transfer of shares, but is rather intended to ensure that the intended purchaser of our preferred shares will not hold more than an allowed 9.8% in value of the aggregate of our outstanding shares of capital stock (defined to include all classes or series of stock, including both common and preferred).
+The purpose of this permission process is not to prevent the general transfer of shares, but is rather intended to ensure that the intended purchaser of our preferred shares will not hold more than an allowed 9.8% (in value or in number of shares, whichever is more restrictive) of our then outstanding preferred shares.
 This restriction is embodied in our Charter.
 Our Charter also allows us to rule on any transfer of stock so that we can again ensure that we do not endanger our standing as a REIT.